Insights on the peak in the speed of sound of ultradense matter: Low-Energy Effective Model

 A gap equation can be found by minimizing the renormalized effective potential $\Omega_R\equiv\Omega-\delta \Omega_\Lambda-\delta \Omega_{\delta F^2}$ with respect to $\bar\phi$.
 This yields the gap equation

 which has two solutions $\bar\phi=\bar\phi^*$, with:

 where

 The second solution in Eq.~\eqref{eq:solgapeq} corresponds to the superfluid phase and must be found self-consistently.
-We note that this solution only exists for $4\,\mu^2 + g^2\,I_{\bar\phi}\geq m_\Phi^2$, which reduces to $2|\mu|\geq m_\Phi$ in the non-interacting limit $g\to 0$.
+We note that this solution only exists for $4\,\mu^2 + g^2\,I_{\bar\phi}\geq m_\Phi^2$, which reduces to $2|\mu|\geq m_\Phi$ in the noninteracting limit $g\to 0$.